facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 The interesting lines in this app are:

-- `import SampleTurboModule from './specs/NativeSampleModule';`: this lines imports the Turbo Native Module in the app
+- `import SampleTurboModule from './specs/NativeSampleModule';`: this line imports the Turbo Native Module in the app,
 - `const revString = SampleTurboModule.reverseString(value);` in the `onPress` callback: this is how you can use the Turbo Native Module in your app.

 :::warning